tigertext/aws-subnet-ip-address-utilization-monitor/README.md

-# AWS VPC - Subnet IP Address Monitoring and Alerting
+# Monitoring of Available IPs in AWS VPC Subnets

 This project uses AWS SAM (Serverless Application Model) to deploy a solution that monitors IP address utilization in specified subnets and sends alerts when utilization exceeds a threshold.